Imburse-Payments/imburse-payments.github.io/pages/guides/core-concepts.md

 <img src="/assets/images/guides/getting-started/concept-overview.png" style="width:900px;" title="Overview" alt="Overview"/>

 ## Accounts
-As an organization signed up to the Imburse Platform you will have been setup with an Account.
+As an organization which signed up to the Imburse Platform you will have been provided with a set up Account.

-This Account is where Imburse will direct any invoices to as well as using your Account contact details to connect with you.
+This Account is where Imburse will direct any invoices to in addition to using your Account contact details to connect with you.

-Your Account is also the administrative root of your Imburse Platform and it will hold one or more of your [Tenants](/pages/guides/getting-started/what-is-a-tenant/).
+Your Account is also the administrative root of your Imburse Platform and it will hold one or more of your [Tenants](#tenants).

 ## Tenants
 You can consider a Tenant as either a company, department, or organization.